Counseling for Burnout

 Counseling for burnout can help.

 I look at counseling for burnout as a collaborative venture.
-If something isn’t working for you or you’re having some sort of inner dialogue about therapy, I encourage you to talk to me about it.
-Therapy isn’t one size fits all so your feedback is so important!
-I send surveys after every session to check in with how you felt the session went and offer you an opportunity to give feedback without telling me to my face.
+If something isn’t working for you or you’re having some sort of inner dialog about therapy, I encourage you to talk to me about it.
+Therapy isn’t one size fits all, so your feedback is important!

 As a professional, it’s hard to find time to see a therapist.
 I offer telehealth sessions to make it easier to access sessions.
-A limited number of Sunday sessions are also available for those that cannot meet during the week.
-And since plans sometimes change, I offer three late cancelations per quarter without a late fee.
+A limited number of evening or Sunday sessions are also available for those that can’t meet during regular business hours.
+And since sometimes things come up, I have a flexible cancelation policy.

 You want a therapist who is going to be real with you.
 I won’t just show up as a real person, make-up free with all my flaws.
 Instead, I’ll also acknowledge that sometimes things just suck.
 You don’t need someone to tell you it’s sunshine and roses when it’s actually a sack of flaming shit.
 And yet, I’ll also help you notice the sunshine and roses.